EricMalpass/Read-Me-generator-/README.md

 The application will generate a file that will be named Read-Me.md I did this in order to no t overwrite the README file that is already there though you can later change the name.

+Before you can run the index.js the user needs to run npm init and then install the inquirer, npm as well.
+This is described in the video below.

 screenshot:
 ![Screenshots](./screenshot.PNG)